Buying Your First Boat on a Budget : PART II

 Speaking with the Prior Boat Owner

-On a boat this old you are going to see some scratches and dock rash also the interior is not going to be perfect there will be some rips and tears.
+On a boat this old, you're going to see some scratches and dock rash.
+The interior probably isn't going to be perfect, and there will be some rips and tears.
 However, I have seen Bayliners this old that had pretty good interiors.

 It depends on how the boat was taken care of and if it was either covered or stored in doors.
 Back to the scratches some scratches are going to be ok.